project-machine/keys/README.md

 # Keys

 This repo provides keys, certificates and various other artifacts required to support secure, unattended boot of systems.

-The directory, "snakeoil", contains keys and certificates for demo purposes only.
+These are distributed for demonstration purposes only.

 The keypairs are RSA with 2048 bit private keys.
     - manifestCA: contains the private key and certificate for the rootCA that is